Approximating the moments of marginals of high-dimensional distributions: Introduction

-\begin{remark} 1.
+\end{theorem} \begin{remark*} 1.
 A more elaborate version of this result is Theorem~\ref{sampling sharp} below.
 One can get more information on the probability in question using general concentration of measure results as is done in \cite{GR}.
-One can also modify the argument to deduce a version of this result ``with high probability'' in spirit of \cite{ALPT}, i.e. with probability converging to $1$ (at polynomial rate) as $n \to \infty$.
+One can also modify the argument to deduce a version of this result ``with high probability'' in spirit of \cite{ALPT}, that is, with probability converging to $1$ (at polynomial rate) as $n \to \infty$.

 2. A standard modification of the argument (as in \cite{ALPT}) gives an optimal result also in the range $1 \le p < 2$.
-Namely, if the random vectors satisfy \eqref{Xi} for some $q \ge 4p$, $q>4$, then the conclusion \eqref{eq sampling} holds for $N \ge C_{K,L,p,q,\e,\d} n$.
+Namely, if the random vectors satisfy (\ref{Xi}) for some $q \ge4p$, $q>4$, then the conclusion (\ref{eq sampling}) holds for $N \ge C_{K,L,p,q,\varepsilon,\delta} n$.

-3. The method of the present note does not seem to work for $p=2$; this important and more difficult case is addressed in \cite{V} with an oversampling by a possibly parasitic $(\log \log n)^{c_{p,q}}$ factor. \end{remark}
+3. The method of the present note does not seem to work for $p=2$; this important and more difficult case is addressed in \cite{V} with an oversampling by a possibly parasitic $(\log\log n)^{c_{p,q}}$ factor. \end{remark*}

-The argument of this paper also yields sharp bounds on the norms of random operators $\ell_2 \to \ell_p$.
-The following result is a version of a result of \cite[Corollary~4.12]{ALPT} proved there under the stronger sub-exponential moment assumptions \eqref{sub-exponential}.
+The argument of this paper also yields sharp bounds on the norms of random operators $\ell_2 \to\ell_p$.
+The following result is a version of a result of \cite{ALPT}, Corollary~4.12, proved there under the stronger sub-exponential moment assumptions (\ref{sub-exponential}). \begin{theorem}[(Norms or random matrices)] Let $p > 2$ and $\delta> 0$.
+Consider independent random vectors $X_i$ in $\R^n$ which satisfy (\ref{Xi}) for $q=4p$.
+Then the $N \times n$ random matrix $A$ with rows $X_1,\ldots,X_N$ satisfies with probability at least $1-\delta$ that